andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 #### Role of the InputMap

-The `InputMap` provides a prioritized repository of event handlers and key mappings registered by the application and the skin, guaranteeing the order in which handers and mappings are invoked, regardless of when the skin was created or replaced.
+The `InputMap` provides a prioritized repository of event handlers and key mappings registered by the application and the skin, guaranteeing the order in which handlers and mappings are invoked, regardless of when the skin was created or replaced.

 The `InputMap` provides additional separation between the key mappings and the functions associated with the said